jeffrey-l-turner/rchain/rspace++/README.md

 - `sbt <project_name>/<command>` to compile, stage, run, clean single project.
 For example: `node/compile node/stage` will compile and stage only node project directory.

-- `sbt compile` will build Rust library in `rspace++/target/release/`.
+- `sbt compile` will compile entire project, also builds Rust library in `rspace++/target/release/`.
 This is where JNA pulls library

 - Integrating new rspace++ into rnode setup, I think, will happen in `node/src/main/scala/coop/rchain/node/runtime/Setup.scala`